 The Fairfax Home School Athletic Association (FHSAA) seeks to glorify Jesus Christ by serving home schooling athletes and families through competitive sports.

 2. What are the core values of FHSAA?

 The mission of FHSAA is accomplished through four core values:

-Spiritual Foundation -- FHSAA is a Christian based organization that will operate on biblical principles.
-Above all, FHSAA strives to help players, coaches, and families, “press on toward the goal for the prize of the upward call of God in Christ Jesus.”
-(Philippians 3:14) and to be an example of Christlikeness to others.
+Spiritual Foundation -- FHSAA is a Christ-centered organization that operates on Biblical principles (Hebrews 12:1).
+FHSAA comes alongside players, coaches, and families to “press on toward the goal for the prize of the upward call of God in Christ Jesus.”
+(Philippians 3:14).

 3. Are FHSAA teams recreational or competitive?